-…This is how I answered a year or so ago and the facets of what Wild Simplicity is continue to be revealed to me.
+…This is how I answered several years ago…the facets of what Wild Simplicity is continue to be discovered.
 I suppose it will be a life-long answering…

 Wisteria & Sunshine has opened its doors again, after a hiatus of many months.
 Some of those months were spent in reflection, inner work, plumbing the depths…whatever it may be called.
 And one of the questions I asked myself during that time was “What are you meant to be doing in the world?”
 It was a real….relief and a pleasure, when continuing on with Wisteria & Sunshine came back to me as one of the many answers to that question.